jdasam/jdasam.github.io/publications.md

 	+ *IEIE Transactions on Smart Processing & Computing* (Accepted)

 * Reducing Latency of Neural Automatic Piano Transcription Models
-	+ Dasol Lee, and Dasaem Jeong
+	+ Dasol Lee and Dasaem Jeong
 	+ *The Journal of the Acoustical Society of Korea* Volume 42 Issue 2, 2023 [[html]](https://www.jask.or.kr/articles/xml/XgKP/)

 * Fantastic AI Sinawi: 심층신경망 기반 국악 선율 작곡을 활용한 시나위 창작 (Composing Korean Traditional Music using Deep Neural Network)
-	+ Hannah Park, Danbinaerin Han, Chaeryeong Oh, Dasaem Jeong
+	+ Hannah Park, Danbinaerin Han, Chaeryeong Oh, and Dasaem Jeong
 	+ *Journal of Digital Contents Society* [[html]](http://journal.dcs.or.kr/_common/do.php?a=full&b=12&bidx=3284&aidx=36522)

 * A Study of Audio Mixing Methods for Piano Transcription in Violin-Piano Ensembles